vargadan/sprg-v-bank/docs/Exercise1_CSRF.md

  * It contains a populated hidden form with the Victim's and the Attacker's account number.
  * It submits the form automatically on page load (body.onload attribute)
  * The Victim will not see anything from this as the response of the CSRF request is targeted to a hidden frame.
-  1. Then go back to the transactions page and refresh it
+ 1. Then go back to the transactions page and refresh it.
-    * You should see that you are 1000 CHF worse off because "you have been CSRF-ed"
+       You should see that you are 1000 CHF worse off because "you have been CSRF-ed"

 ## Understand how the CSRF attack works